Evan-Coleman/Navius/docs/roadmaps/12_document_overhaul.md

 5. Documentation validation can be automated

 ## Notes
 Documentation overhaul project is now in the final phase.
 All planned documentation has been created, migrated, and formatted according to the new standards.
 The reference documentation section has been completed with comprehensive coverage of architecture, configuration, and standards.
 Navigation improvements have been implemented with index files for all major sections and consistent cross-linking.

-The focus now shifts to Phase 3, which involves validating the documentation through testing, gathering user feedback, and making final adjustments.
+The validation and testing framework is largely in place, with basic checks implemented in CI.
+The remaining work focuses on creating a more comprehensive test suite that can verify document relationships, content accuracy, and semantic correctness in addition to the basic format and link validation already in place.

 ## Implementation Notes